Graduation Day (1981 film): Critical response

 Graduation Day received unfavorable responses from film critics.
 Writing for The Washington Post, Richard Harrington criticized the film as "badly acted" and "seemingly shot with varied-quality stock footage".
 Linda Gross of the Los Angeles Times referred to it as "an insinuating and lecherous movie with many hokey effects and poor-quality acting", while Variety similarly noted the film as "poor quality".
 The Fort Lauderdale Newss Candice Russell summarized it as a "drippy, dippy horror film", noting: "Because Graduation Day doesn't deserve to be taken seriously, it's fun to laugh at its incongruities".

-Jeremy Wheeler at AllMovie awarded the film one out of five stars, writing that "Graduation Day needed more time in the school of horror before it could truly make the grade."
+Jeremy Wheeler at AllMovie awarded the film 1/5 stars, writing that "Graduation Day needed more time in the school of horror before it could truly make the grade."
 On the internet review aggregator website Rotten Tomatoes, the film holds a 57% approval rating based on 7 reviews, with an average of 5.2/10.
 Many prominent critics in the U.S., especially on the East Coast and in large Midwestern cities, refused to review the film at all because they were disgusted by the wave of gory slasher films and had started boycotting new releases, in the hopes that this would hurt the slasher genre at the box office (for example, Gene Siskel and Roger Ebert did not discuss the film on their weekly TV show, nor did they write print reviews for it).

-Heather Drain of DangerousMinds.net praised the film in a 2014 retrospective, writing: "Graduation Day may not be a perfect film, with the last twenty minutes dragging a wee bit, but between the editing, a great cast, especially Pataki, George and Patch Mackenzie as the strong but subtly sensitive Anne and a willingness to explore a darker universe where kids are never truly safe, killer or no killer, it is a surprising treat of a movie."
+Heather Drain of DangerousMinds.net praised the film in a 2014 retrospective, writing: "Graduation Day may not be a perfect film, with the last 20 minutes dragging a wee bit, but between the editing, a great cast, especially Pataki, George and Patch Mackenzie as the strong but subtly sensitive Anne and a willingness to explore a darker universe where kids are never truly safe, killer or no killer, it is a surprising treat of a movie."